MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq-win-cli.md

 No. This change only impacts on-premises installations because the Windows client was only available on premises.

 ## Does this impact me if I use Business Central on premises?
 Yes.
-When you **choose to upgrade** to [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
-The most popular choice on desktop computers is the web-browser client where your browser is pointing to an on-premises web server using a URL, such as this example (not active): https://myserver.mydomain.com/BC150
+When you **choose to upgrade** to [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 or later, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
+The most popular choice on desktop computers is the web-browser client where your browser is pointing to an on-premises web server using a URL, such as this example (not active): `https://myserver.mydomain.com/BC170`

 ## What if I really want to have an installable component or at least an icon on my desktop?
 You can always add a browser shortcut on your desktop or pin the web page with [!INCLUDE[prodshort](includes/prodshort.md)] to your Windows task bar.
-Alternatively, the [!INCLUDE[prodshort](includes/prodshort.md)] Windows 10 desktop app, which is available from Microsoft Store, is a great way to access [!INCLUDE[prodshort](includes/prodshort.md)] both on premises and in the cloud.
-To get the app, go to [Microsoft Dynamics 365 [!INCLUDE[prodshort](includes/prodshort.md)]](https://www.microsoft.com/en-gb/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab) in the store.
+Alternatively, the [!INCLUDE[prodshort](includes/prodshort.md)] Windows 10 desktop app, which is available from Microsoft Store, is a great way to access [!INCLUDE[prodshort](includes/prodshort.md)] both online and on-premises.
+To get the app, go to [Microsoft Dynamics 365 [!INCLUDE[prodshort](includes/prodshort.md)]](https://www.microsoft.com/en-us/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab) in the store.

 ## How does this impact mobile?
 There is **no impact** on mobile apps for [!INCLUDE[prodshort](includes/prodshort.md)] as they are already part of the modern-client family.
-For more information about the mobile apps, see [Getting [!INCLUDE[prodshort](includes/prodshort.md)] on Your Mobile Device](/dynamics365/business-central/install-mobile-app.md).
+For more information about the mobile apps, see [Getting [!INCLUDE[prodshort](includes/prodshort.md)] on Your Mobile Device](/dynamics365/business-central/install-mobile-app).

 ## Can I still work with Business Central data in Excel?
 Yes.
 There are multiple ways to work with [!INCLUDE[prodshort](includes/prodshort.md)] and Excel, including the following: